The ultimate checklist for your city trip luggage

 • Bandages

-Some are physical documents you will have to bring with you, like your ID-card.
-But most of the documents are fine to have just in your mail inbox or on a Google Drive.
+You must bring some physical documents, like your ID-card or passport.
+But most of the documents are fine to have just in your mail inbox or on Google Drive.
 Make sure you know where they are, though.
-Perhaps even make them available offline.
+Perhaps even make them available offline on your phone or laptop.

 • ID-card or passport